drummondlab/drummondlab.github.io/README.md

 # Content Classes
 ## papers

 The Getz Lab website displays lists of publications on three pages.
 Recently published papers (six most recently published) appear on the front page under the heading "Recent Papers".
-All papers added to the website will appear under Selected Papers, navigated to by selecting Papers in the top nav bar.
-Team member pages includes a list of lab papers where the team member is a co-author.
+All papers added to the website will appear on the Selected Papers page, navigated to by selecting Papers in the top nav bar.
+Team member pages include a list of lab papers where the team member is a co-author.
 In all listings, the names of authors that are current or past lab members are in a **bold** font.
 In all listings, a paper's title is an internal like to a web page devoted to that paper.
 The paper's web page lists all of the paper's authors; journal name, volume, issue and page; abstract; public link to journal article fulltext and/or pdf (when available); the PubMed ID (linked to PubMed entry); and the DOI, which is linked back to the paper's permanent web address.

 To add a new paper to the site, you will create a markdown file and place it in the papers/_posts folder.
 The file's name must follow the following syntax:

 	yyyy-mm-dd-<any short, hyphenated string>.md

 The date should be the publication date of the paper.
-I recommend using the print publication (rather than the e-publication date).
+I recommend using the print publication (rather than the e-publication date), but this is open for discussion.

 The yaml front matter should contain the following: